-Subsection b.(4)(B) was modified in response to a comment by DOBI suggesting that requiring an "A" rating might unnecessarily narrow the field of entities who are permitted to provide bonds.
-It was suggested that determinations of satisfactory bonding companies could be made on a case-by-case basis or by rulemaking.
-The language of the section was altered to permit either an "A" rating or the approval of the Commissioner.
 Also, as a result of concerns regarding the expense of obtaining audited financial statements (which may start at \$2,000 for a small entity) DOBI suggested modifying the language to require audited statements only when they are required by the IRS (currently, when revenue exceeds \$1 million for a non-profit entity).
 Subsection b.(5)(B) includes the language now found at N.J.S.
 17:16G-5e.

-Subsection c. above is taken from A1949, rather than the language of the NCCUSL act.
+Subsection c. above is taken from A1949, rather than the language of the NCCUSL act since the bill included more detailed and New Jersey-specific language.